rmcdaniel/CS-6381/2/README.md

 --hosts - the number of hosts to create in the mininet tree topology

---brokers - the list of broker hosts, only the first one in the list is used for this assignment, all others are ignored (single broker)
+--zookeepers - the list of zookeeper hosts, only the first one in the list is used for this assignment, all others are ignored (no clustering)

---publishers - list of publisher hosts, must make sense based on the number of hosts specified with the --hosts flag i.e. don't list h3 as one of the hosts if you specified --hosts 2 because only h1 and h2 hosts will exist
+--brokers - the list of broker hosts, must make sense based on the number of hosts specified with the --hosts flag i.e. don't list h3 as one of the hosts if you specified --hosts 2 because only h1 and h2 hosts will exist

+--publishers - list of publisher hosts, must also make sense based on the note above for brokers

---subscriber - list of subscriber hosts, must also make sense based on the note above for publishers
+--subscriber - list of subscriber hosts, must also make sense based on the note above for brokers
 ```
 *** Example with all options:

-`sudo python3 test.py --automate 1000 --output 5pub-5sub-relay.log --relay --delay 0.01 --topics 1 --hosts 11 --brokers h11 --publishers h1-h5 --subscribers h6-h10`
+`sudo python3 test.py --automate 1000 --output 5pub-5sub-relay.log --relay --delay 0.01 --topics 1 --hosts 12 --zookeepers h11 --brokers h11-h12 --publishers h1-h5 --subscribers h6-h10`

 ### Application

 Run `python3 application.py` with the appropiate options.
 Two common examples given below.
+Zookeeper must already be running on port 2181.

 Approach 1 (publishers talk directly to subscribers, broker only makes introduction)

 ```
-python3 application.py broker 127.0.0.1 5555
+python3 application.py broker 127.0.0.1 2181
-python3 application.py publisher --delay 1 --topics 1 127.0.0.1 5555
+python3 application.py publisher --delay 1 --topics 1 127.0.0.1 2181
-python3 application.py subscriber --topics 1 127.0.0.1 5555
+python3 application.py subscriber --topics 1 127.0.0.1 2181
 ```

 Approach 2 (publishers relay everything through broker)

 ```
-python3 application.py broker --relay 127.0.0.1 5555
+python3 application.py broker --relay 127.0.0.1 2181
-python3 application.py publisher --relay --delay 1 --topics 1 127.0.0.1 5555
+python3 application.py publisher --relay --delay 1 --topics 1 127.0.0.1 2181
-python3 application.py subscriber --relay --topics 1 127.0.0.1 5555
+python3 application.py subscriber --relay --topics 1 127.0.0.1 2181
 ```

 ### application.py options